-- existing fencing and hedge arrangement to the side of No.11 The Avenue.
+- 7.22 No.11 The Avenue contains its front door facing onto the side elevation of No.14 The Avenue.
+The shared boundary between No.14 and No.11 has historically been characterised by dense hedge planting and close-boarded fence.
+The proposals seek to erect a 1.8 metre (6 foot) close board fence on the boundary of the application site, although specific boundary details will be secured via planning condition.
+It is considered that the introduction of this fencing, which would be considered permitted development in this location set back from the highway channel, would not result in any greater residential amenity impacts than the existing fencing and hedge arrangement to the side of No.11 The Avenue.
 The proposed fence is shown to be 2 metres (6.6 feet) from the side elevation of No.11, which would allow sufficient access to the front door of the property. - 7.23 No.14 The Avenue contains a ground floor window within its side elevation which serves a non-habitable room (cupboard).
 The dwelling has its principal ground and first floor outlooks to the rear.
-In light of the above, as well as the separation distance of the access from No.11 The Avenue and the fencing between the proposed access way and No.11 The Avenue, it is considered that the proposed additional vehicle movements would not result in unacceptable noise or disturbance upon the two dwellings. - 7.24 The use of gravel to the rear of the application site, whilst not shown on the plans, could give rise to detrimental noise and disturbance and for this reason a condition could be imposed to prevent the use of unbound surfacing within the site for the parking and turning of vehicles, in the interests of residential amenity.
-The Applicant has shown bound material to be used. - 7.25 Concern has also been raised by residents over the construction of the proposed dwellings.
+In light of the above, as well as the separation distance of the access from No.11 The Avenue and the fencing between the proposed access way and No.11 The Avenue, it is considered that the proposed additional vehicle movements would not result in unacceptable noise or disturbance upon the two dwellings. - 7.24 The use of gravel to the rear of the application site, whilst not shown on the plans, is illustrated within the submitted CGI imaging.
+It is considered that gravel driveways can give rise to detrimental noise and disturbance and for this reason a condition could be imposed to prevent the use of unbound surfacing within the site for the parking and turning of vehicles, in the interests of residential amenity. - 7.25 Concern has also been raised by residents over the construction of the proposed dwellings.
 The Environmental Health Officer has recommended the LPA's standard conditions for construction hours and a condition concerning the piling of foundations.
 Given the width of the access, it is considered that the delivery of construction vehicles and materials to the site may be more prone to parking within the adopted highway.
 For this reason, it is considered reasonable to require the applicant to submit a Construction Environmental Management Plan prior to commencement of development to manage the construction process and the impacts upon surrounding residents.
 This would also give the LPA more control in ensuring construction activities take place in accordance with a number of agreed parameters. - 7.26 For the reasons provided, it is therefore considered that the proposals accord with Policy ENV2 of the Local Plan 2015, the Design Guide SPD and the guidance contained within the NPPF in respect of residential amenity on the basis of their location, scale and design.